Program: Housing Innovations

 CLICK HERE TO APPLY

-This grant funded position provides transition and housing sustaining services for low income adults with a serious mental illness in Hennepin and Anoka counties.
-The positions primary duties include providing tenancy sustaining services and referrals for other services to a caseload of up to 25 clients.
+This position provides transition and housing sustaining services for low income adults with a serious mental illness in Hennepin county.
+The position’s primary duties include helping people to find housing opportunities, and help them keep or sustain their current housing, and provide referrals for other services to a caseload of up to 25 clients.
 The position will assist program participants find and maintain housing, including assisting with applications, and moving arrangements as needed, and then continue tenancy sustaining services on an ongoing basis.

 Essential Job Functions